eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 `@time_to_main[process_name]: time_in_nanoseconds`

 ## monkey-vfs-times
+**Usage:** You have to provde a relative path libmonkey.so as an argument to the script.
+Running this script will look like the following:
+`sudo ./monkey-vfs-times.bt ../relative/path/to/libmonkey.so`

 This script will monitor the following information for the following syscalls: open, read, write, fsycn, close.
 * User enters modified syscall implementation
 * Kernel thread starts servicing io request